Fepozopo/bsc-faire/README.md

 2. **Process Shipments CSV:** Click the button and select a CSV file.
 The app will process the file and show a detailed scrollable dialog and system notification with results, including failed shipments.
 3. **Get All Orders:** Click the button, enter any supported sale source (`21`, `asc`, `bjp`, `bsc`, `gtg`, `oat`, or `sm`), and view the results in a scrollable dialog.
 4. **Get Order By ID:** Click the button, enter the sale source and order ID, and view the order details in a scrollable dialog.
-5. **Export NEW Orders to CSV:** Click the button, enter the sale source, and export all new orders to `faire_new_orders.csv` (includes commission and item details).
+5. **Export NEW Orders to CSV:** Click the button, enter the sale source, and export all new orders to `faire_new_orders.csv` (includes commission, item details, and the `sale_source` column).
+If "Use Mock Server" is checked, the export will generate a CSV file with only the headers (including `sale_source`) and no data.
 6. **Mock/Test Mode:** The GUI now uses a "Use Mock Server" checkbox and a field to specify which shipment indices should fail (e.g., "2,4").
+The mock mode applies to shipment processing and CSV export.
 7. **Improved Dialogs & Formatting:** Order and shipment results are now displayed in improved, multi-line dialogs for better readability.
 Order formatting in both CLI and GUI has been enhanced.
 8. **.env Support:** Both CLI and GUI load API tokens from a `.env` file if present.
 9. **Detailed Results:** All dialogs show detailed results, including failed shipments and all shipment/order fields.